hubmapconsortium/portal-ui/README.md

-# flask-data-portal
+# portal-ui
-Flask for HuBMAP Data Portal front end
+HuBMAP Data Portal front end

 ## Get started
 After checking out the project, cd-ing into it, and setting up a Python3 virtual environment,